 Finally, one can just plot the difference in the value of the black player in the two leagues.

 Why did the leagues take different paths in this area?
 Perhaps it is as simple as teams imitating the best clubs in their league.
-In the National League, the Dodgers provided a model of excellence for the other teams to follow, and first the Giants and Braves and later the Cardinals brought in black players and became consistently competitive.
+In the National League, the Dodgers provided a model of excellence for the other teams to follow, and first the Giants and Braves, and later the Cardinals brought in black players and became consistently competitive.
 In the American League, the Yankees won every year with very little help from black players.

 I will conclude with a look at the career superstars, the future Hall of Famers.
 Rather than using percentages, I focused on the number of these players who were performing in each league.
-For the purposes of this chart, I have not included Satchel Paige or Willard Brown, deserving Hall of Famers inducted for their great careers outside the major leagues.
+For the purposes of this chart, I have not included Satchel Paige or Willard Brown, deserving Hall of Famers inducted for their great careers outside of the major leagues.

 Win Shares is inadequate to definitively answer a question like this.
-If you add up the Win Shares of the players in the two leagues, they will be exactly equal, because Win Shares begins with the assumption that the two leagues are the same—Win Shares is a parsing out of credit for all of the wins a team achieves.
+If you add up the Win Shares of the players in the two leagues they will be exactly equal, because Win Shares begins with the assumption that the two leagues are the same—Win Shares is a parsing out of credit for all of the wins a team achieves.
 Since each league has the same number of wins, they will also have the same number of Win Shares.
 To the point, in order for the leagues to be of comparable strength in the 1960s, the white American Leaguers would have to have been significantly better than the white National Leaguers.

 Admittedly, this is not proof.
 But I suggest we should all take with a grain of salt comparisons of, for example, Willie Mays and Mickey Mantle, which do not include a huge adjustment for the quality of the two leagues.
-According to Win Shares, Mickey Mantle deserved his third MVP award in 1962, beating out Norm Siebern and Floyd Robinson.
+According to Win Shares, Mickey Mantle deserved his third MVP Award in 1962, beating out Norm Siebern and Floyd Robinson.
 Meanwhile, Willie Mays competed with a large crop of superstars to win just two MVPs.
 He might have won every year had he changed leagues.

 A parallel argument is to consider the game of the 1960s without its great black players.
 The baseball of the 1930s, I propose, was comparable to the baseball of the 1960s if all of the black players were somehow removed from the game.
-Had segregation continued for another generation, players like Harmon Killebrew, Ron Santo, and Norm Cash would have been the superstars and we would not have known that there were better players who were prevented from playing.
-Mays and Aaron and Clemente, those wonderful play- ers who remade the game, would have remained in the shadows, and we would be wondering today whether they really could have competed in the great major leagues.
+Had segregation continued for another generation, players like Harmon Killebrew, Ron Santo, and Norm Cash would have been the superstars and we would not have known that there were better players who were not able to play.
+Mays and Aaron and Clemente, those wonderful players who remade the game, would have remained in the shadows, and we would be wondering today whether they really could have competed in the great major leagues.

-What would baseball have been like in 1965 with0ut Willie Mays and the 27 other black stars?
+What would baseball have been like in 1965 without Willie Mays and the 27 other black stars?
 It would have been immeasurably worse.
 It would have been, I suggest, comparable to the baseball played in 1946.

-The main data I relied on for this study was gathered by hand, poring over baseball cards and hundreds of pictures found on the Internet.
-Many SABR members helped me in determining the “race” of the 5,490 players, but I want to especially mention three.
-Rick Swaine and Steve Treder have each been working on research that overlaps what I present here, and were generous with their findings, and Bill Hickman found pictures of many of the most obscure players that had eluded me from this period.
+The main data I relied on for this study was gathered by hand, poring over baseball cards and hundreds of pictures found on the internet.
+Many SABR members helped me in determining the “race” of the 5490 players, but I want to especially mention three: Rick Swaine and Steve Treder have each been working on research that overlaps what I present here, and were generous with their findings; and Bill Hickman found pictures of many of the most obscure players that had eluded me from this period.
 Once I had the black players identified, Dan Levitt provided me year-by-year Win Shares totals for each of my players, and (as usual) helped me think through many of the ideas contained in this paper.
 Bill James’s Win Shares (Stats Publishing, 2002) was also necessary, of course.